 Other families experience close calls when a child has a submersion incident or near-drowning and requires emergency room attention or hospitalization.
 Some children are permanently brain damaged by these incidents.

 The Virginia Graeme Baker Pool & Spa Safety Act was designed to reduce deaths and submersion injuries by requiring public pools and spas to install new safety drain covers and other safety devices in certain circumstances.
 In addition, the P&SS Act calls for a public education and information campaign for consumers and industry professionals to raise awareness about drowning and entrapment prevention and to make sure all public pools and spas are compliant with the P&SS Act.

-- Seventy-seven percent of reported fatalities were children younger than 5 years of age
+- Seventy-six percent of reported fatalities involved children younger than 5 years of age

-- The overwhelming majority of the reported deaths happened in pools
+- The overwhelming majority of the reported deaths and injuries happened in pools

-- Eighty-four percent of fatalities of children less than 5 years of age occurred in residential locations
+- Eighty-five percent of fatalities of children less than 5 years of age occurred in residential locations

 Key data about non-fatal submersion injuries: